 In divorce, it is the plaintiff that files the complaint, and defendants are the ones receiving the complaint.
 When the defendant files a response to the complaint, the court will set a trial date for the case as a civil action.
 If the other party files a response and disagrees with what the plaintiff requested, the case becomes contested.
 The defendant may disagree with everything the plaintiff has in their complaint, or only some of the issues.
 The parties may start a divorce agreement on the issues that have been worked out, while the remaining questions will be decided by a judge.

 Unless the case is settled before trial, there will be a hearing in front of a county circuit court judge.
 Both parties have the right to present evidence and call witnesses on their behalf.

 When the judge decides on all of the issues in the case, they will issue a final order of divorce, also known as a divorce decree.
 The divorce decree will be the legal document that contains all of the terms for the divorce, and both parties are required to follow its directions and agreements.
 The divorce is official and final when the divorce is signed by the court, and is issued.

 It’s important to remember that both spouses need a lawyer for this process.
 Many of these processes require both parties having a lawyer,

 If you looking into getting a divorce, you want someone who is going to be on your side.
-Connect with us at Charlotte Christian Law Firm to find an attorney that will go to bat for you both in and out of court.
+Connect with us at The Law Offices of Charlotte Christian and Associates Firm to find an attorney that will go to bat for you both in and out of court.
 We will fight for you.